sqlpad/sql-limiter/README.md

 - `sqlText` - SQL text to enforce limits on.
 Multiple statements allowed.
 Only `SELECT` statements are targeted.
 - `limitStrategies` - Keyword or array of strategies used to restrict rows.
 Must be either `limit`, `first`, `top`, `fetch` for `FETCH NEXT`/`FETCH FIRST`.
 - `limitNumber` - Number of rows to allow.
 If number in statement is lower, it is untouched.
 If higher it is lowered to limit.
 If missing it is added.
 - `offsetNumber` - Number of rows to skip before beginning to return rows from the query.
 If number in statement is defined, it is untouched.
-If missing it is added.
+If missing it is added. (optional)
+- `mode` - Mode for enforcing `limitNumber` or `offsetNumber`.
+Must be either `replace`, `insert` or `cap`.
+The default is `cap` if not defined.
+  - "replace": Replace existing value.
+If not existing, it will be inserted.
+  - "insert": Insert if limit or offset are not existing.
+  - "cap": Insert if not existing and if higher it is lowered to the defined value.

 Returns `sqlText` with limits enforced.